 Every state’s disability determination agency has its own approval and denial rates.
 Georgia’s Disability Adjudication Services (DAS) approves only 32 percent of all disability claims on the first try.

 If a claim is denied by the DAS, the applicant may proceed to request an appeal hearing, which brings the disability case to the Office of Hearing Operations (OGO).
 For Alpharetta residents, the average time it takes to request a hearing from an administrative law judge is more than 17 months.

-The federal government supplies a majority of the SSDI benefits, up to $750 a month for the year 2018.
-However, Georgia also provides a small state supplement for eligible applicants that are living in nursing homes, otherwise known as Medicaid facilities.
-The eligible individual may receive a supplement of $20 if eligible or $40 for couples.
+The federal government supplies a majority of SSDI benefits, up to $750 per month for the year 2018.
+However, Georgia also provides a small state supplement for eligible applicants who are living in nursing homes, otherwise known as Medicaid facilities.
+An eligible individual may receive a supplement of $20 if eligible, or $40 for couples.

 Georgia’s Department of Human Resources (DHR) manages these SSDI supplements, meaning there is no need to apply separately for the state supplement.
-Eligible SSDI recipients are normally tracked by the DHR’s database if they are approved for Alpharetta SSDI benefits.
+Eligible SSDI recipients in our area are normally tracked by the DHR’s database if they are approved for disability benefits.

 The disability appeal process is both lengthy and complex, making it increasingly difficult for Alpharetta’s disabled to handle the entire process on their own.
-With the assistance of a skilled attorney, the process of obtaining Alpharetta SSDI benefits can be simplified knowing a trusted legal representative will help fight for disability benefits.
+With the assistance of a skilled SS disability attorney, the process of obtaining Alpharetta SSDI benefits can be simplified knowing a trusted Social Security representative will help fight for disability benefits.
 Call now to get started.

 We are ready to help you, and offer multiple ways to reach us.